When I started my weight loss journey, I was curious about how to eat clean and lose weight in the process.

 For those of you that have tried and failed at diet plans in the past, this article is not a diet plan.
-This article is just a guide to help you get started of 10 tips to start eating clean.
+This article is just a guide to help you get started with tips to start eating clean.

 1. Eliminate Processed Food